 I will make note of the fact, though, that in 2019 the lentil soup contained bacon and therefore was no longer vegetarian as I had always noted it to be in the past.
 In 2021, though, it returned to being a vegetarian soup (as was as good as I remember from before).

 Corn tortillas are excellent with the soup and are free, but you have to ask for them (they come automatically when the main meal is served).

 Each Friday during Lent there is at least one traditional fish and one shrimp dish available, and these are rotated each week with most of them being served more than once.
 One of my favorites is the Pescado Empanizado (shown above), largely because of the excellent tartar sauce.
 This is not a traditional tartar sauce and I think is closer to a mustard flavor than mayonnaise, but its strongest point is that it tastes fresh and home made.
-Also, beginning in 2019, I noticed a distinct improvement in both the breading and the flavor of the fish (I think they might have a new cook and this is my theory for the changes I noticed in both the fish and the lentil soup).
+Also, beginning in 2019, I noticed a distinct improvement in both the breading and the flavor of the fish (the quality of the fish has generally improved in El Paso over time but it is particularly evident here with a very fresh and good tasting white fish).
 In any case, I would now say that the fish can stand on its own even without the tartar sauce.

 My other favorite is one for which I do not have a photo, but it is the Pescado Veracruzano, a traditional Mexican style fish served with olives on top.

 When they serve mashed potatoes this is sometimes better than the fish itself, although the french fries are very good as well.